1937 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2006 - Present

 The top-performing 1937 Wheat Pennies demonstrate the extreme value potential within this seemingly common series.
-Leading the rankings is a 1937-S MS68 specimen that achieved $38,400, showcasing how San Francisco’s lower mintage combined with perfect preservation creates exceptional values.
+Leading the rankings is a 1937-S MS68+ Red specimen that achieved $38,400 at Heritage Auctions on January 19, 2025, showcasing how San Francisco’s lower mintage combined with near-perfect preservation creates extraordinary values.

-High-grade business strikes from all three mints occupy multiple positions, with Denver MS68 examples reaching $17,250 and Philadelphia specimens in similar condition achieving $13,800.
+High-grade business strikes from all three mints occupy multiple positions, with Denver MS68 examples reaching $17,250 at Bowers & Merena in August 2006, and Philadelphia specimens achieving $13,800 in comparable condition.
+According to PCGS CoinFacts, only one Philadelphia cent is known in MS68 with none graded higher — making each top-tier specimen uniquely significant.

 The ranking reveals clear condition sensitivity patterns where single-point grade differences create substantial value gaps.
 Multiple MS68 and MS67 entries illustrate how collectors compete intensively for the finest surviving examples, driving prices into five-figure territory.